 The WVDA manages a voluntary Nutrient Management Program that incorporates soil sampling, soil and manure analyses and plan writing at no cost to West Virginia agricultural producers.
 This program has grown rapidly over the last few years.
 During an average three-year cycle, Nutrient Management Specialists work with approximately 425 individual agricultural producers and complete Nutrient Management Plans on approximately 90,000 acres.
-There are currently 5.0 full-time equivalent (FTE) Nutrient Management Specialists, along with a few other certified plan writers in the State.
-This staffing level has been demonstrated to be capable of maintaining West Virginia's goal of 90,000 acres under three-year Nutrient Management Plans.
+There are currently 5.0 full-time equivalent (FTE) Nutrient Management Specialists, along with a few other certified plan writers in the State, who maintain West Virginia's goal of 90,000 acres under Nutrient Management Plans.
 Nutrient Management Specialists have the unique opportunity to spend time with farmers to help them understand the importance of their plan and the benefits that come with properly implementing their plan.

 Nutrient Management Specialists attend educational seminars to stay informed on the most current science and to maintain Nutrient Management, Conservation Planning and Certified Crop Advisor certifications.
-By continuing their education, they are better prepared to serve West Virginia's farmers and help make farming operations more productive while reducing nutrient leaching and soil erosion.
+By continuing their education, they are better prepared to serve

+West Virginia's farmers and help make farming operations more productive while reducing nutrient leaching and soil erosion.